Foundations → CREA

 Students are picked up from their home school and transported to Thomas Edison High School of Technology where they are scheduled to take their academic classes and their career classes.
 Lunch is provided for students at TEHST followed by a wellness session.
 Students spend 3 hours in academic classes and 3 in their career classes.
 They are then bussed back to their home school to go home.

-Students in the full-day program receive instruction in 1 or multiple career pathways:
+Students in the full-day program receive instruction in one of multiple career pathways:

 When: Monday through Thursday from 5:30 p.m. to 8:30 p.m.